-Answers from Brent A. Bauer, M.D.
+Answer From Brent A. Bauer, M.D.

 Studies of cupping typically measure the procedure's effectiveness by comparing it with that of other forms of treatment.
 However, high-quality research studies usually also include a group of people who receive a placebo — a sugar pill or a fake version of the procedure being studied.
-Because a sham version of cupping hasn't been devised, this level of quality is not yet available for cupping studies.

 So while some of the available studies do suggest a possible role for cupping in treating fibromyalgia, the definitive answer to its actual role will have to wait for larger and more rigorous studies to be completed.